New Energy Future

 PSH is a tried and true, low-cost technology that already provides 95% of global energy storage.
 It’s a semi, or fully closed-loop system with far fewer downstream effects on fisheries, wetlands and riparian ecosystems than conventional hydroelectric plants.
 In some cases, PSH may even help restore salmon habitat or mitigate negative impacts from warming streams.

 ALICE has been working on the PSH concept for Alaska for several years.
-A member of our energy working group, Kerry Williams, developed a concept to convert the existing Eklutna Hydropower Plant to PSH.
-In 2020, the Governor ran across the concept on the Alaskans Know Climate Change page and requested a report comparing “the pros and cons” of Eklutna PSH with Susitna-Watana Hydro.
+A member of our energy working group, Kerry Williams, developed the concept to convert the existing Eklutna Hydropower Plant to PSH.
+In 2020, the Governor got wind of the idea and requested a report comparing “the pros and cons” of Eklutna PSH with Susitna-Watana Hydro.

-In collaboration with several partners we produced Pumped Storage Hydropower: a path to lower energy costs for Alaska’s new energy future in Feb.
-2020.
-The PSH-renewables concept has steadily gained support in Alaska since its release.
+ALICE’s technical team produced Pumped Storage Hydropower: a path to lower energy costs for Alaska’s new energy future in Feb.
+2020 and the PSH-renewables concept (also called Firm-Renewable Energy or FRE) as steadily gained support in Alaska since its release.

 In late 2020, ALICE was awarded a Denali Commission grant to take the PSH concept to rural Alaska.
 Our technical team is working to identify potential prospects for around 30 wind-PSH microgrids to serve more than 80 remote Native Villages.
 There’s still much work to be done but adding PSH to the storage and renewable energy integration options available in remote communities could eliminate the need for expensive diesel fuel and reduce rural energy costs significantly.